Try our free ROI calculator. Discover your site's revenue potential.

 *Note: VueJS is called a progressive JavaScript framework because you can use it on a specific component/part of your server-side application without committing to the framework for the entire project.

 VueJS encapsulates content within JavaScript and links it to an HTML template.
-Instead of updating the whole page, Vue will only update web elements users interact with.
+Instead of updating the whole page, Vue will only update web elements that users interact with.
 However, search engines can’t interact with the pages as users would.

 Before we discuss some techniques to make Vue SEO-friendly, let’s discuss the impact of Vue on SEO health.

-Note: See the pros and cons of using VueJS in the second-half of this blog.
+Note: See the pros and cons of using VueJS in the second half of this blog.

 Effects of VueJS on SEO Performance